OSGeo/gdal/doc/source/drivers/raster/gti.rst

 How to build a GTI compatible index ?
 ----------------------------------------

-The :ref:`gdaltindex` program, or starting with GDA 3.11, :ref:`gdal_driver_gti_create`, may be used to generate both a vector tile index, and optionally a wrapping .gti XML file.
+The :ref:`gdaltindex` program, or starting with GDAL 3.11, :ref:`gdal_driver_gti_create`, may be used to generate both a vector tile index, and optionally a wrapping .gti XML file.